alfierushby/hyper-heuristic/README.md

     HyperHeuristicModifiedChoice hyper_heuristic = new HyperHeuristicModifiedChoice(ran);
     hyper_heuristic.applyHyperHeuristic(problem);

 This will load the 4th instance, and the results/running values will be displayed in the console.
+It is recommended that DEBUG is set to true to see the results of the run.

 ## Running via the 'FileOutput' class
 To do this, run: